 You don’t have to wait for summer to go outside and blow bubbles!
 You can have fun with bubble play anytime.
 Our bubble Valentines activity is perfect for exploring science through play.
 Plus, we added a fun heart and Valentine’s day theme for extra excitement.
 We have lots of fun Valentine’s Day science experiments kids are sure to love!

-Young scientists love blowing bubbles so learning, while you play, doesn’t get any better with this easy to set up Valentine’s Day bubble activity.
+Young scientists love blowing bubbles, so learning while you play doesn’t get any better with this easy-to-set-up Valentine’s Day bubble activity.
 Did you know there is also some great science behind it all?

 Follow our easy bubble recipe and make your own homemade bubble solution!
 There’s nothing better than fun science any time of the year!